Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Fundamental Properties and Examples

 {\em (d)} The singular set $\Sigma \subset \partial \mathbb{D}$ has Lebesgue measure $0$, the derivative $F'(\zeta) \to \infty$ as $\zeta \in \partial \mathbb{D}\setminus \Sigma$ approaches $\Sigma$, and

 for some constant $C > 0$.

-If any of the above conditions hold, then $\Sigma$ is equal to the set of points on the unit circle whose radial limit does not exist or is not unimodular. \end{theorem}
+If any of the above conditions hold, then $\Sigma$ is equal to the set of points on the unit circle where the radial limit of $F$ does not exist or is not unimodular. \end{theorem}

 \begin{remark} (i) We say that $v \in \mathbb{D}$ is a {\em regular value} of an inner function $F: \mathbb{D} \to \mathbb{D}$ if $F$ is a covering map over some open neighbourhood of $v$.
 A point in the unit disk which is not a regular value is called a {\em singular value}\/.